ehrpg/rules/docs/vessels.md

 Passengers are always optional, but many vehicles allow you bring additional personnel along for the ride.

+## Rooms

+Bigger vessels may even offer specific rooms, such as crew quarters, medical rooms, engineering quarters or docking bays for other vessels.
+Since ships are built by large shipyards most ships of one specific type come with the same layout.
+Specific layouts are possible, but usually cost extra.

+## Docking bays

+Larger vessels, medium and above, also sometimes come with a docking bays.
+Docking bays house smaller vessels (usually just small vessels).
+See the ship details on how many small vessels the ship is capable of housing and operating.
+A docking bay also often comes with all necessary equipment to maintain the smaller vessel, such as repair and refuiling stations.

+## Cargo Bays

+Cargo bays do just what they say on the tin: Carry and hold cargo.
+It is specified in the ship's detailed list on how much cargo the ship is capable of carrying.

 ## Speed

 The speed factor describes how nimble the aircraft is.
 For most small vessels